Apron-Network/apron-gateway-p2p/docs/usage_report.md

 ## Record usage

-### User

-* Service usage data of each user will be collected at ClientSideGateway node.
+* Usage data will be collected in ClientSideGateway node.
+* The data will be collected while user connecting to node and request to service
 * The collected data contains those data
   * User ID
   * Service ID
   * Connect count
   * Upload size
   * Download size

-### Service provider

-* Service usage data of each service will be collected at ServiceSideGateway node.
-* The data should have similar format with collected user data
+* The recorded data is saved as hash table, the key is user key, and the value is the collected data.

 ## Upload

 * A separated loop process/thread is running to summarize report data
-* All the data on the node, includes user data (ClientSideGateway) and service data (ServiceSideGateway) will be collected
+* All the data on the node will be collected and uploaded
+* (Opt) The data can be encrypted with pre-configured key before upload to improve security
 * The summarized report will be uploaded to IPFS node
 * Then the IPFS hash and some metadata will be submitted to contract and save on chain
   * The metadata should contain node id, time range